 42. How can I apply for a dependant pass?

-Dependant pass shall be applied through International Office, UMP.
+Dependant pass shall be applied through the International Office of UMP.

 F) CHANGE OF COURSE OR UNIVERSITY

 A student is allowed to change university or course twice.
 However, if the student applies for a change of university more than twice, the application will be rejected.

 44. What is the procedure if a student with approved Visa Approval Letter (VAL) wants to change institution?

-The student needs a release letter from the previous institution as well as an offer letter from the new institution.
+The student needs to obtain a release letter from the previous institution as well as an offer letter from the new institution.